m5stack/aws-iot-kit-tutorials/workshop/content/Smart thermostat/Conclusion/_index.en.md

 +++

 ## Conclusion
-You have completed this AWS IoT EduKit hands-on tutorial that connects your device to AWS as a smart thermostat and deploys a simple application to detect room occupancy and drive HVAC state changes.
+You have completed this {{<awsEdukitShort-en>}} hands-on tutorial that connects your device to AWS as a smart thermostat and deploys a simple application to detect room occupancy and drive HVAC state changes.

 As a next step, consider following along with the next hands-on tutorial in this series, **Smart spaces**: